 - Less proximity effect than cardioid patterns

-Traditionally used in tube and ribbon microphone design due to the pressure gradient capsule type.
+Bidirectional mics are traditionally used in tube and ribbon microphone designs due to the pressure gradient capsule type.

-As alluded to earlier, cardioid polar patterns are the most common polar pattern for microphones and can be found on everything from small-diaphragm condensers, large-diaphragm condensers, dynamic, lavalier and even USB microphones.
+Cardioid patterns can be found on everything from small-diaphragm condensers and large-diaphragm condensers to dynamic, lavalier, and even USB microphones.

-Typically, most vocal microphones designed for both live and in the studio use this polar pattern, as it allows you to pick up directly what’s in front of you.
-It also rejects sound from the back with reduced sensitivity and volume in the sides, effectively eliminating any potential feedback from other instruments or equipment.
+Typically, most vocal microphones designed for live and studio use this polar pattern as it allows you to pick up directly what’s in front of you.
+There’s less sensitivity at the sides and sound at the back is completely rejected, effectively eliminating any potential feedback from other instruments or equipment.

 What are the benefits?